See Me, Believe Me: Causality, Intersectionality, and Interventions Improving the Appearance of Patients: Introduction

 \section{Introduction}

 Patients seeking medical treatment are not only vulnerable but are simultaneously dependent upon whomever is giving them care at the time.
 This fact is particularly concerning for those who are not believed or appropriately perceived because of prejudices about them, an experience known as testimonial injustice \cite{fricker2019testimonial}.
-It has been proven that clinicians are more likely to ignore and make light of the concerns of Black and female patients than White and male patients \cite{beach2021testimonial, beach2017diverse, chitribune}.
-Yet, very little work has been done to show the nuances of the experiences for younger Black females, younger Black males, senior White males, senior Latina females, and those of other intersections.
-This \emph{intersectionality} informs on how people experience the world due to their attributes, such as demographic features (e.g., race, age, gender, etc.) \citep{marques2018patricia}.
-In fact, Black women are more likely to be ostracized and die during childbirth than their White female counterparts \cite{davis2019obstetric}.
-We hypothesize that a key measurable contributor to this might be testimonial injustice.
-Therefore, it is imperative to first understand the origins of testimonial injustice and the degree to which they could manifest themselves in medical settings.
+It has been proven that clinicians are more likely to ignore and make light of the concerns of Black and female patients than White and male patients \cite{beach2021testimonial, chitribune}.
+Yet, very little work has been done to show the nuances of the experiences for younger Black females, younger Black males, senior White males, senior Latina females, and those of other intersections. \emph{Intersectionality} informs on how people experience the world due to their attributes, such as demographic features (e.g., race, age, gender) \citep{crenshaw2013mapping,marques2018patricia}.
+We hypothesize that a key measurable contributor to these nuanced experiences in healthcare might be testimonial injustice.

+In such critical circumstances, the trust that patients place in clinical staff to be heard and understood becomes ever more pertinent.
+However, this trust can be compromised by deeply rooted biases that may permeate the staff's language (i.e., word choices) in patient records (i.e., physicians' notes).
+The choice of words in clinical notes often reflects biases, which can skew understanding and lead to disparate patient outcomes for readers of the notes (including Machine Learning (ML) informed tools), leading to injustices.
+Further, as Large Language Models (LLMs) are more heavily incorporated into clinical settings, it becomes imperative that we scrutinize the linguistic choices that will inform these models and shape their perceptions of patients.
+Both clinicians and LLMs risk absorbing these biases, potentially influencing their clinical judgments, which can compromise accuracy and effectiveness in patient outcomes.

+Though it is known that intersectionality of features is necessary to uncover certain cases of testimonial injustice \cite{andrews-etal-2023-intersectionality}, we lack a comprehensive understanding of \emph{which} features causally lead to testimonial injustice, \emph{how} they do so, and their levels of impact.
+This gap in knowledge prevents exploring if \emph{intentional interventions} can lead to changes within patient experiences and outcomes.